ammflo-ops/NAVA-01-sales-performance/README.md

 It demonstrates how business-ready SQL views can be transformed into interactive dashboards to monitor commercial performance, evaluate profitability and support strategic decision-making.

-For more details about the shared SQL architecture, refer to the [**00 Technical Foundation**](https://github.com/ammflo-ops/NAVA-00-Technical-Foundation/blob/main/README.md) repository.
+The dashboard is powered by the shared SQL architecture available in the [**00 Technical Foundation**](https://github.com/ammflo-ops/NAVA-00-Technical-Foundation/blob/main/README.md) repository.